Jump to Recipe Jump to Video Print Recipe

 There is nothing more frustrating than having your gluten-free cake turn out dense.
 A few potential issues can cause this.

-- Always check the expiration date of your baking powder or baking soda before using it.
-Expired leavener will cause all sorts of issues in your baking.
+2. Always check the expiration date of your baking powder or baking soda before using it.
+An expired leavener will cause all sorts of issues with your baking.

 For more cake troubleshooting help and tips, see my Gluten-Free Cake Troubleshooting Guide.